khilchuk-ol/SelfAssessment/Skills/Programming.md

     - Base64 🖐️ used
     - ECMA 🖐️ used
     - ICANN
-    - ISO 🎓 known
+    - ISO 🖐️ used
-    - MIME 🎓 known
+    - MIME 🖐️ used
     - OWASP
     - UTF-8 🖐️ used
     - W3C